flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 TODO: move the example to test/fixtures when it compiles with stable flutter.

-1. Run https://github.com/polina-c/spikes/tree/master/leaking_app in debug or profile mode.
+1. Run https://github.com/polina-c/spikes/tree/master/leaking_app in profile mode (with flag `-profile`).
 2. [Connect](https://docs.flutter.dev/development/tools/devtools/cli#open-devtools-and-connect-to-the-target-app) DevTools to the app
 3. Open Memory > Leaks
 4. Notice message that reports not-disposed and not-GCed objects.
 If there are no not-GCed leaks,